birds-swim/Spiral2Kicksecure/README.md

 # Spiral2Kicksecure
-An amatuer's attempt at bringing "hardened" security to the Debian desktop.
-Really just a bundle or collection of different third-party softwares into one shell script.
+An amatuer's attempt at bringing "hardened" security to their Debian desktop.
+Really just a bundle or collection of different third-party softwares into a few shell scripts.

 Repository Created:  2023.04.21